NKAmapper/highway_merge/README.md

 ### Changelog

+* 3.1: Improve suggestions in CONSIDER and DIFF tags.
 * 3.0: Add "-tagref" and "-taglocal" commands to retag existing highways in OSM according to NVDB source tags.
   - Also add "-progress" function to update tagging progress status for given municipality.
 * 2.3: Add support for automatic loading of data for Swedish municipalities ("-swe" argument).